-Address of a string descriptor pointing to the name of the object.
-For a process, the objnam argument can be the address of an unsigned longword descriptor (DSC\$K_DTYPE_LU) pointing to a process ID.
+For an object, objnam argument is the address of a string descriptor pointing to the name of the object.
+For a process, the objnam argument can be either the address of a string descriptor pointing to a process name or the address of an unsigned longword descriptor (DSC\$K\DTYPE\LU) pointing to a process ID.